How Much Does It Cost To Fully Install Solar Panels?

 When it comes to solar power, Hawaii is king.
 Not only does the state have some of the most beautiful scenery in the country, but its sunny climate is perfect for installing solar panels.
 According to data from GTM Research, Hawaii is home to some of the most affordable and efficient solar panel systems in the nation.

-Of course, not everyone can afford to install expensive solar panel systems on their properties – that’s why GTM Research also reports that the average cost of a 5 kW solar panel system in Hawaii is $19,000.
+Of course, not everyone can afford to install expensive solar panel systems on their properties.
 However, if you’re looking for an investment that will pay off quickly and have a long lifespan, a Hawaiian-based solar panel system may be perfect for you!

 What Are The Average Costs Of Solar Panel Installation In Hawaii?